Ragini Devi

-Esther Luella Sherman (18 August 1893- 23 January 1982), better known as Ragini Devi, was an Indian classical dancer of Bharata Natyam, Kuchipudi, Kathakali and Odissi, which she popularised in the west.
+Esther Luella Sherman (18 August 1893 – 23 January 1982), better known as Ragini Devi, was an American performer of Indian classical dance of Bharata Natyam, Kuchipudi, Kathakali and Odissi, which she popularized in the West.

 Early life

-Ragini Devi (née Esther Luella Sherman) was born in 1893 in the lakeside town of Petoskey, Michigan.
-Her mother, Ida Bell Parker Sherman, her father, Alexander Otto Sherman, had Canadian-German ancestry and was an immigrant tailor.
-Soon after Esther’s birth, her family moved to Minneapolis, Minnesota, where Esther spent her formative years.
+Ragini Devi was born Esther Luella Sherman in 1893 in the lakeside town of Petoskey, Michigan.
+Her mother was Ida Bell Parker Sherman and her father, Alexander Otto Sherman, had Canadian-German ancestry and was an immigrant tailor.
+Soon after Esther's birth, her family moved to Minneapolis, Minnesota, where Esther spent her formative years.
 She and younger brother, DeWitt, grew up in a clapboard house near Lake Harriet in Minnesota.

 Career

-Ester sought out formal instruction from a local dance teacher, by the time she graduated from high school, in the 1910s, her passion for dance, now well-established, led her to engage a local man (a Russian immigrant) to teach her ballet.
+Esther sought out formal instruction from a local dance teacher.
+By the time she graduated from high school in the 1910s, her passion for dance, now well-established, led her to engage a local man (a Russian immigrant) to teach her ballet.
 Soon, the pair was performing a revue of "international" dances at local cabarets and small theaters around Minneapolis.
 Using the stage names "Rita Cassilas" and "Todi Ragini" Sherman spent her nights performing an array of Russian folk dances and self-styled Greek-and Egyptian-themed pieces, and her days studying Indian history and culture at the University of Minnesota at St Paul (most likely as a non-matriculating student).

 In 1922 she moved to New York with her husband Bajpai.
-In New York, she found some work in silent films, but her career turned a corner on 28 April 1922, in a solo performance, onstage, at Manhattan’s Greenwich Village Theater.
-There, dancing supposedly "authentic Indian entertainments", she made her debut as "Ragini Devi" who, she told her American audiences, was a Kashmiri Hindu born, raised, and trained to dance in India.
-From then on, she was known, on stage and off, as Ragini Devi (although in India, she never passed for anything other than a Westerner—albeit one with the "instincts and attitudes of an Indian").
+In New York, she found some work in silent films, but her career turned a corner on April 28, 1922, in a solo performance onstage, at Manhattan's Greenwich Village Theater.
+There, dancing supposedly "authentic Indian entertainments", she made her debut as "Ragini Devi", who, she lied to her American audiences, was a Kashmiri Hindu born, raised and trained to dance in India.
+From then on, she was known, onstage and off, as Ragini Devi (although in India, she never passed for anything other than a Westerner—albeit one with the "instincts and attitudes of an Indian").

 Between 1922 and 1930, her self-styled performances earned praise from American dance critics and exotica-seekers alike.
-In 1928, she published her pioneering first book, "Nritanjali :an introduction to Hindu dancing", which earned critical acclaim in the U.S., with June 17, 1928's edition of The New York Times calling it "a happy circumstance". as well as in India.
+In 1928, she published her pioneering first book, "Nritanjali: An Introduction to Hindu Dancing", which earned critical acclaim in India as well as in the U.S., with June 17, 1928's edition of The New York Times calling it "a happy circumstance".
 In 1930, seizing her new international fame, Ragini Devi decided to travel to India, which she had been long eager to do.
 Committed, above all else, to dance, Devi left her husband and set sail for South India.
-Where, upon arrival, she gave birth to her only daughter, Indrani.
+Upon arrival, she gave birth to her only daughter, Indrani.